aybehrouz/argennon/gfm/avm.md

 essentially makes every transaction a reader and a writer of the memory locations which store the balance record of the `feeSink` accounts.
 As a result, all transactions in Argennon will be dependant and parallelism will be completely impossible.
-Actually, any account that is highly active, for example the account of an exchange or a payment processor, could become a concurrency bottleneck of the system, making all transactions which interact with them dependant.
+Actually, any account that is highly active, for example the account of an exchange or a payment processor, could become a concurrency bottleneck in our system which makes all transactions interacting with them dependant.

-This problem can be easily solved by using a concurrent counter (CC) for storing the balance of this type of accounts.
+This problem can be easily solved by using a concurrent counter for storing the balance record of this type of accounts.
 A concurrent counter is a data structure which improves concurrency by using multiple memory locations for storing a single counter.
 The value of the concurrent counter is equal to the sum of its sub counters and it can be incremented or decremented by incrementing/decrementing any of the sub counters.
 This way, a concurrent counter trades concurrency with memory usage.

-A pseudocode for implementing a concurrent counter (CC) which returns an error when the value of the counter becomes negative, follows:
+Algorithm  implements a concurrent counter which returns an error when the value of the counter becomes negative.

 ![image](../img/Alg3s.png)